-If you’re eager to experience the stunning desert landscape of Joshua Tree National Park, with its vibrant plant life, towering boulders, and unique rock formations, then I have the perfect hike for you!
+If you’re eager to explore the stunning desert landscape of Joshua Tree National Park, the Split Rock Trail is the perfect hike for you!

 Woman air-hugging a short Joshua Tree in Joshua Tree National Park.